 It was also in this period that the first Software-as-a-Service applications were released.
 One of the first big successes in the SaaS space was Salesforce, which used the improved bandwidth and hosting technology to provide enterprise-grade CRM software accessed with a web browser.

 2000s: Infrastructure-as-a-Service And The Modern Cloud

 The first recognizable Infrastructure-as-a-Service platforms became publicly available in 2006.
-Offering on-demand compute and storage, AWS and its competitors radically changed the way businesses pay for, think about, and manage their infrastructure, as well as powering rapid innovation in the startup space.
+Offering on-demand compute and storage, Amazon Web Services and its competitors radically changed the way businesses pay for, think about, and manage their infrastructure, as well as powering rapid innovation in the startup space.

 Several years before the first Infrastructure-as-a-Service platforms were released, ServerMania was founded to provide inexpensive infrastructure hosting to small and medium businesses.
 Over the next decade and a half, ServerMania embraced virtualization and the cloud.

 When we say “cloud” in casual conversation, we usually mean public cloud.
-Public cloud platforms use virtualization and modern network technology to provide on-demand scalable compute and storage.
-Many of the largest infrastructure users in the world depend on public cloud infrastructure, as do hundreds of thousands of smaller businesses.
+Public cloud computing services use virtualization and modern network technology to provide on-demand scalable compute and storage.
+Many of the largest infrastructure users in the world depend on cloud infrastructure, as do hundreds of thousands of smaller businesses.